red-hat-storage/ocs-ci/docs/coding_guidelines.md

 * test_scripts will reside in test/ folders and will define `run` function
 * test_scripts should return non zero exit status for failure and 0 for 'pass'.
-The recommended way is to directly return the TestStatus from Enum TestStatus which you can import from [enums](../ocsci/enums.py) module.
-We are trying to transform int Unix RC to TestStatus automatically.
+The recommended way is to directly return the StatusOfTest from Enum StatusOfTest which you can import from [enums](../ocsci/enums.py) module.
+We are trying to transform int Unix RC to StatusOfTest automatically.

 **ex: test_scripts/test_ocs_operator.py**